TechxArtisanStudio/Openterface/docs/quick-start.md

 ## Product Overview

-Our **Openterface Mini-KVM** is open-source app and device that allows to control two computers without the need for extra keyboard, mouse and monitor.
+Our **Openterface Mini-KVM** allows to control two computers without the need for extra keyboard, mouse and monitor.
 It allows a macOS host to control a target device, compatible with Windows, macOS, Linux, Android, iOS.
 It is designed to seamlessly integrate your workflow.
 It offers an efficient and clutter-free solution for managing multiple computers.